Metabase

 Catalog Managed

-- Input your credentials directly in the App
+You can enter your credentials directly in the Coalesce App.

 Using the API: